MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeAssignmentResource.md

 ### -Resource
 educationResource
-To construct, see NOTES section for RESOURCE properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for RESOURCE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEducationResource